MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 IDX files can also be large, typically <TBD> size larger than the .RUN file.

-You can recreated the index file from the .
+You can recreate the index file from the .
 RUN file using this command

 ```
-!index
+0:000> !tt.index
+Successfully created the index in 10ms.
 ```

 Recording errors and other recording output is written to an .out file.

-All of the output files are stored in the users document folder.
+All of the output files are stored in the users document folder by default.
 For example, for User1 the TTD files would be stored here:

 ```
 C:\Users\User1\Documents